 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care 0800 908 8002.
-You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
+You can also seek advice from Judy Hargreaves, DSL at Walter Infant School, 0118 978 0825) or from the NSPCC helpline on 0808 800 5000.
 Share details of any actions you take with the DSL as soon as practically possible.